Making an Impact Frequently Asked Questions

 When does it take place?

 The Series takes place during the month of May and early June.
 The first series in 2018 was delivered over a week and in 2019 over 7 weeks.
-However, since 2020 the series now takes place over 5 weeks, with the fourth week being timetabled with pre-recorded sessions which can be accessed at any time and are linked to many of the live sessions throughout the other four weeks.
+However, since 2020 the series now takes place over 4-5 weeks, with the third week being timetabled as a Reflection Week that includes pre-recorded sessions that can be accessed at any time and are linked to many of the live sessions throughout the other four weeks.
+In 2025, the Series runs for 4 weeks with two Reflection Weeks.

 What is the Making an Impact Framework?